 The Board may authorize a Certified Public Accountant to issue checks containing the pre-recorded signature of the Treasurer for any expenditures for which the Treasurer or Chair has submitted a bill that has been initialed and dated by the officer, indicating that the expenditure is for a valid District purpose.

 All purchases or billings for services less than or equal to $1,000 shall require only one signature of a Board member.
 Any Board director may incur expenses not to exceed $250 on behalf of the District at his/her own discretion and any director with the concurrence of a second director may expend monies not to exceed $1,000 on behalf of the District.

-Two Board members are required to sign checks for amounts greater than $1,000 unless the expenditure has been previously authorized by resolution of the Board of Directors.
+Two Board members are required to sign checks for amounts greater than $1,000.

 Two Board members are required to sign all scholarship checks, regardless of the amount.